 16. Have a Snowball Fight

-Don your winter gear and invite your friends and family outside for a good ol’ fashioned snowball fight.
-Needless to say, this activity has loads of kid appeal, but you’d be hard pressed to find an adult who doesn’t enjoy it, too.
-And when you live in a town as unpredictable as New York City, you may just find yourself in one, right in downtown Manhattan.
+Don your winter gear and invite your friends and family outside for a good old-fashioned snowball fight.
+This activity has loads of kid appeal, but you’d be hard pressed to find an adult who doesn’t enjoy it, too.

 17. Plan a Vacation